mikepound/tls-exercises/python/README.md

 #### Part 1: Connecting with the client
 The client doesn't have a working socket implementation.
 To begin you need to create a new `socket.socket`, create an `SSLContext` with appropriate configuration, and then use this to wrap the socket into an `SSLSocket`.

-While you work, it'd be useful to have the [socket](https://docs.python.org/3.6/library/socket.html) and [ssl](https://docs.python.org/3.6/library/ssl.html) documentation.
+While you work, it'd be useful to have the [socket](https://docs.python.org/3.6/library/socket.html) and [ssl](https://docs.python.org/3.6/library/ssl.html) documentation to hand.
 You can now either get stuck in using the existing code and documentation, or follow along below for a little more advice.

 1) Begin by creating a new socket using the `socket.socket()` function.
 Make sure it's of the `AF_INET` type.
 2) Obtain the default ssl context via the `ssl.create_default_context()` function.
 The purpose for this one is to authenticate servers: `ssl.Purpose.SERVER_AUTH`.